On groups that can be covered by conjugates of finitely many cyclic or procyclic subgroups: Profinite groups with finite NCC

+Since $\pi_p(G)$ is finite for each $p$, we can replace $G$ by $G/\prod\limits_{p\in F} A_p$ for any finite set of primes $F$ without affecting whether $\pi(G)$ is finite or not.
+In view of Lemma~\ref{lem:CC1}, after doing so we can assume the following:

+\begin{itemize} \item[(*)] For each prime $p$ we have $CC(A_p,D)=1$, that is, any two maximal procyclic subgroups of $A_p$ are conjugate by an element of $D$. \end{itemize}

-Before finishing the proof, we establish two more auxiliary results.
-For each prime $p$ choose a Sylow pro-$p$ subgroup $S_p$ of $G$.
-Note that $S_p$ contains $A_p$, and the image of $S_p$ in $C$ is equal to $C_p$.
+We proceed with the proof of Proposition~\ref{lem:metabelian}, now assuming (*).
+For each prime $p$ choose a maximal procyclic subgroup $C_p$ of $A_p$.
+Note that $C_p$ and $A_p$ have the same centralizer in $D$.
+This follows from (*) and the fact that $D$ is abelian which implies that all $D$-conjugates of $C_p$ have the same centralizer.